 The Austrian social security system covers:

-death of a person liable to provide maintenance
+- death of a person responsible for providing maintenance

-As an employee with an employment contract and a statement of terms and conditions (Dienstzettel), employees are automatically covered by social insurance.
-The employer takes care of the registration with the insurance institutions.
-The insurance contributions to be paid by employees are deducted every month from their gross salary/gross wages by their employer.
+Employees with an employment contract and a statement of terms and conditions (Dienstzettel) are automatically covered by social insurance.
+The employer is responsible for managing the employee’s registration with the insurance institutions.
+The employer must also deduct the employee’s insurance contributions every month from the employee’s gross wages.

-No benefits required above those covered under social insurance contributions.
-Supplementary Employee Benefits are typically paid at senior / executive level, such as:
+Supplementary employee benefits are typically offered at senior and executive level, such as: